Ramblings to do with software and computer/gadget related things.

 Locale.ENGLISH and all your i18n messages will come out fine, numbers, percentages, currencies etc. look right, and it all pretty much works.
 However...

-(aka "Stopping users button mashing while you generate their reports")
+(or - Stop users button mashing while you generate their reports)

 Locale strings should be fairly simple, there's nice ISO standards covering this stuff.
-Yet Java has managed to cock it up and confuse matters.
-In multiple releases!
+Yet despite all their good work in the last few years, the Java team has managed to confuse matters and make life awkward when it comes to something basic like this.